 Social, economic, financial, natural resources, infrastructure, governance, partnership, and environmental indicators on Africa.

 Detailed data on Africa, containing over 1,600 indicators, covering 53 African countries from1961 to present.
 Includes data on social, economic, financial, natural resources, infrastructure, governance, partnership, and environmental indicators.
 To

-This resource is proposed for cancellation due to budget reductions.
-The comment period is open through Friday, April 6.
-We invite you to submit comments via email to email@example.com or directly with your subject librarian.Provides political and economic information on hundreds countries and territories, from Afghanistan to Zimbabwe.
+This resource was not renewed after July 1, 2018.
+For more information, please contact your subject librarian.Provides political and economic information on hundreds countries and territories, from Afghanistan to Zimbabwe.
 A source of statistics on area and population, health and welfare, agriculture, forestry, fishing, mining, industry, finance, external trade, transport, tourism, communications media, and education.

 "Europa World Plus is the online version of the Europa World Year Book and the nine-volume Europa Regional Surveys of the World series.
 First published in 1926, the year book is renowned as one of the world's leading reference works, covering political and economic information in more than 250 countries and territories."

 House of Commons sessional papers from the last 300 years.
 [1688-2014]